madgik/exareme2/README.md

 Monetdb:<br>
 1) What happens if data is bigger than memory (e.g., chunking)
 2) Balance between SQL and python
-3) Languge issues (e.g., dynamic schema, yesql, how a udf is defined, how is it called and integrated in a python algorithm)
+3) Languge issues (e.g., dynamic schema, yesql, how a udf is defined, how is it called and integrated in a python algorithm).
+Make the whole staff more user friendly.
 4) Avoid copies of data in python udfs
 5) Support of PyPy UDFs (in some aggregations with group by, pypy seems to be the only solution to avoid data copies and still run fast while writing python)